Workers at newly privatized Royal Mail to strike November 4

 Royal Mail noted that, with a 63 percent turnout, 51 percent of all its CWU members had abstained or voted against a strike.
 It also noted that there were 24,000 frontline employees who were not union members and therefore did not vote.

-Shares in the firm, which on Wednesday named Barclays (BARC.L) as its corporate broker, closed down 2.9 percent at 475 pence, having been down all day on the expected announcement.
+Shares in the firm, which on Wednesday named Barclays (BARC.L) as its corporate broker, were down 3.2 percent to 473.77 pence at 11.06 a.m.
+ET, having been down all day on the expected announcement.

 The Direct Marketing Association, representing the UK advertising mail industry - which it says accounts for 1 billion pounds of Royal Mail’s 9 billion pound turnover - said strike action would have a severe impact on customers.